XRPLF/xrpl-dev-portal/intro.md

 # Ripple Client Applications #

 The official web client for the Ripple Network is available at [https://rippletrade.com/]().
-In order to get an account on the network, you will have to find someone to give or sell you some amount of XRP in excess of the reserve requirement.
-In the future, official downloadable clients will also be available.
+There is also an official downloadable client at [http://download.ripple.com/]().

+In order to activate your account, you must fund it with enough XRP to meet the account reserve (currently 20 XRP).
+You can do this in a few different ways:

+* You can buy XRP with Bitcoins in the Ripple Trade client, under the [Fund](https://www.rippletrade.com/#/fund) tab.
+* You can have someone who is already on the network send a payment to your account's address.
+* Keep an eye out for promotions that give away free XRP to developers.

 # Ripple APIs #